grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 She rested her elbows on the console, and cupped her hands over the metal and leather pieces of the earphones.
 She listened to the mechanical hum in the water, and tried to guess by the difference between her right and left ear how far away that sound was.
 But the white noise of the storm washed it all into one blended continuous sound.
 She stared at the signal strength indicator and dared it to move.

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 And then it did.
 It jumped up, marked a point and floated there for half a second.
-It was accompanied by a rattling clink --- metal on metal somewhere out in that black expanse.
-A dropped piece of cutlery perhaps.
+It was accompanied by a rattling clink in the headphones --- metal on metal somewhere out in the liquid expanse.
+A dropped steel pot or piece of equipment perhaps.
 The sound was distinctive, carrying Cassandra back to her childhood, to playing on the floor of a kitchen while a meal was being prepared above her.
-She tried to keep the feeling of safeness that brought to her as in her earphones the sound took on an other-worldly echo.
+She tried to hold on to the feeling of safeness that brought to her as in her earphones the rattling-pot sound took on an other-worldly echo.
 An echo that her mind processed for distance --- which brought the rising terror of how close she now knew that sound to be.

 "Captain Percy!
-They're right on us!"
+They're right fucking on us!"
 She turned and yelled.

 Percy immediately broke off with the red-faced Chips and stared at Cassandra, her eyes going wide.
 It took her a second to process what Cassandra had said.
 "Oh fuck.
 A contact?"
 She asked Cassandra to confirm.

 "Yes!"
-Cassandra put all the conviction she could into it, worried that she wasn't conveying the seriousness of the situation quickly enough.
+Cassandra put all the conviction she could into this word, worried that she wasn't conveying the seriousness of the situation quickly enough.

 "How close?"
 Percy asked.